 The benefits provided by aero helmets have long been explored by time triallists, a discipline where innovation is rife and every possible time-saving measure crucial.
-However, over the past decade, the marginal-gains mentality has seen it filter onto the road, in turn leading to the creation of the aero road cycling helmet.
+However, over the past decade, the marginal-gains mentality has seen it filter onto the road, in turn leading to the creation of the aero road bike helmet.

-In that time, the aero road helmet has fast become a common sight on the heads of road cyclists of all abilities, as riders are sold on the prospect of higher speeds for fewer watts – cycling’s holy grail if you will.
+In that time, the aero helmet has fast become a common sight on the heads of road cyclists of all abilities, as riders are sold on the prospect of higher speeds for fewer watts – cycling’s holy grail if you will.

 The aero road helmet is easily distinguishable by its profile, often featuring a smooth frontal area with a decreased quantity of air vents.
 Occasionally the rear will extend to guide the passing air beyond the rear of the head with minimal turbulence.

 With the reasonably large frontal area of a cycling helmet, it makes sense that the easier it can slice through the air, the higher the speed and less power output required.
 This is where a breakaway specialist might see the attraction and, of course, a time trialist, for whom that extra half a kilometer per hour could mean the difference between winning and losing.

 This is also particularly attractive to cyclists who want to save as much energy as possible, such as sportive riders who have long distances to cover, sprinters who need the energy for that final huge effort, and even commuters who just want to get to work feeling fresher.

 Things to consider when buying an aero helmet

 There are a number of considerations that will affect your decision.
 We've outlined the important ones below.